the-crypt-keeper/can-ai-code/README.md

 ## News

+**11/03** Evaluate two new Mistral (speechless-code-mistral-7b, OpenHermes-2.5-Mistral-7B) and a CodeLlama-34B (speechless-codellama-34b-v2.0) finetune.
+Evaluate new model and architecture WisdomShell/CodeShell-7B.
+Evaluate Xwin-LM/Xwin-LM-70B-V0.1 and some smaller models from the Xwin-LM family.

 **10/29** Added support for Exllama2 backend.
 Evaluate Llama2-Chat-70B, Codellama-13B, Codellama-34B with EXL2 at different sizes.
 Evaluate CodaBooga-34B, fantastic performance.

 **10/22** Evaluate Open-Orca/Mistral-7B-OpenOrca which seems to have a fine-tune problem (see [#103](https://github.com/the-crypt-keeper/can-ai-code/issues/103) ) and required a variant of the usual chatml prompt.